darasus/ai-blog/content/ethereum-the-new-smart-contract-platform.md

   smart contracts, you can create your own cryptocurrency and issue tokens for crowdfunding purposes.
 The flexibility and customizability of Ethereum’s smart contracts make it a very attractive blockchain network.
+intro: >-
+  Ethereum is a decentralized computing network built on blockchain technology.
+It’s an open source software that operates smart contracts, decentralized apps (DApps), and other programs.
+Smart contracts are self-executing digital contracts with specific instructions that can be fulfilled when certain conditions are met.
+These contracts operate on the principles of if this, then that; if not, then this.
+This makes it so that once the pre-set conditions have been met, the contract will execute automatically without further input from any third party.
+Ethereum supports Turing complete programming and can execute code in any language because of its instruction sets and virtual machines.

+  Ethereum has become one of the most popular blockchain networks after Bitcoin because of its support for smart contracts, which make up a huge part of why blockchain technology is so revolutionary.
+In this article, you’ll learn more about what Ethereum is and its unique benefits as well as potential challenges it faces going forward in adoption and development.
 ---

 ## What is Ethereum?